Organisations across Derby and Derbyshire are working together to ensure that:

 This could be hitting, slapping, pushing or kicking.

 This includes rape and sexual assault or sexual acts to which the adult at risk:

 If you are the victim of abuse or you think you know someone who is being or has been abused, it is really important to get help and advice.
 Contact us and we will take your concerns seriously.

-Contact details to make a referral to Derby City Council, Adults, Health and Housing:
+Contact details to make a referral to Derby City Council, Multi-Agency Safeguarding Hub (MASH):

 You can contact Careline (Derby's out of hours emergency social care service):